mwzkhalil/whisper-urdu-pytorch/README.md

-# Whisper model in Pytorch from scratch implementation
+# Urdu Whisper model in Pytorch from scratch implementation

-Trained a small whisper model coded and trained from scratch in Pytorch
+Trained a small Urdu whisper model